rigelk/docker-miniflux/README.md

 ## Thanks

 This template is based off [the tt-rss template](https://github.com/linuxserver/docker-tt-rss) by [LinuxServer](https://www.linuxserver.io/).
-Cheers!
+Cheers! (but don't use tt-rss)